 If a student has an actual exposure to blood or other high-risk body fluid or tissues, or unprotected clinical exposure to infectious disease, specific post-exposure monitoring, treatment, and counseling will be provided.
 If exposure occurs on the SAU campus, the exposed individual must report to University Health Center (UHC).
 If exposure occurs in the clinical setting, the student should report to the clinical instructor, seek immediate services following the exposure policy of that clinical facility.
 Students should also complete a "Student Occurrence Report - see Appendix E." If an accidental exposure occurs, students should follow the CDC guidelines for occupational exposure.
-If exposure is through a needle stick, blood testing will be per facility guidelines, then in specific circumstances retested at six weeks, three months, six months, and one year.
+If exposure is through a needle stick, blood testing will be per facility and University Health Center (UHC) guidelines.